J2J-App/frontend/CODE_OF_CONDUCT.md

 ## 🤫 Confidentiality & Non-Retaliation
 All reports are confidential.
 Retaliation against anyone reporting a concern or participating in an investigation is strictly prohibited.

 ---

+## 📢 How to Report

+If you experience or witness any behavior that violates this Code of Conduct, we encourage you to report it as soon as possible.

+You can report violations via email at: *jeepedia.in@gmail.com*

+When reporting, please include:
+- A clear description of the incident
+- Names of individuals involved (if known)
+- Date, time  of the incident
+- Any supporting evidence (screenshots, links, etc.)

+All reports will be treated confidentially, and the enforcement team will follow up with appropriate action.
+Your safety and privacy is our priority.

+---